analytiq-v/QVX_Knime/README.md

 # capstone-project
-There are two Java projects in this repository: QvxReader and QvxWriter.
+There are two main Java projects in this repository: QvxReader and QvxWriter.
 Both of these project folders are within the folder "capstone-project/eclipse-workspace".

 QvxReader: KNIME node that allows the user to select a qvx input file.
 On execution, this file is read by the node, and a BufferedDataTable